By Paul Scanlon

 The Idea

 The ideas is simple.
 Create a source of truth that can become home to a number of helpful resources to aid in the creation of a Neon Development Twin.
-The page is SEO’d and looks good enough for Neon folks to share with customers.
+The page is SEO’d and looks good enough for Neon to share with customers.
 It’s a one stop shop for teams ready to give Neon a try.

 Further Reading